The Third World War (novel): Countdown to Armageddon

 In face of the rapidly escalating crisis of seemingly unconnected events confusion and indecision reigns supreme in the situation room of the US administration and in talks between the various major powers with no co-ordinated actions taken against the escalating threats.
 The connections between the various characters also becomes evident.
 The North Koreans successfully weaponize the new virus obtained from Australia and as a demonstration of their capability launches a missile to the middle of the Pacific Ocean where the US detects the presence of the biological agent.
 Japan conducts an underground nuclear test and officially becomes a nuclear power.
 In the seemingly monolithic Chinese leadership, cracks becomes visible as differences surface between the pacifist president and the more militaristic party leadership and the Military Commission.
-United States also discovers presence of Chinese nuclear missiles in Cuba.
+The United States also discovers presence of Chinese nuclear missiles in Cuba.

 Descent into the Abyss

 For reasons not very clearly defined, the Pakistani military leadership decides on a pre-emptive nuclear strike against India.
 The choice of delivery is a fighter bomber whose pilot drops the bomb on the Pakistani nuclear complex instead.
 Pakistan launches a nuclear attack against India which destroys New Delhi.
 India threatens nuclear retaliation against Pakistan, and to prevent a regional nuclear exchange Russia and China invade Pakistan to try to neutralize the rest of the country's nuclear weapons.
 The invasion is unsuccessful as Pakistan launches 6 nuclear missiles and India retaliates with a massive nuclear strike which completely destroys Pakistan.
-United Kingdom in collaboration with US strikes North Korea with the intend of destroying all the underground bunkers, but fails to neutralize the North Korean leadership.
-New York is hit by a suicide bomber who has infected himself with the new engineered virus and prior to detonating himself spreads the virus from aerosol containers.
+The United Kingdom, in collaboration with the US ,strikes North Korea with the intention of destroying all of the underground bunkers, but fails to neutralize the North Korean leadership.
+New York is hit by a suicide bomber who has infected himself with the new engineered virus, and prior to detonating himself, spreads the virus from aerosol containers.
 The first report of infected people starts to appear within 24 hrs of the attack.